How Can You Access Equity From Your Ontario Home?

 | Reverse mortgage | Eligible homeowners, generally age 55 or older, borrow against home equity without regular required mortgage payments. | You are an older homeowner who wants cash flow and does not want to sell or make regular mortgage payments. | Interest accumulates, future equity may be reduced, and the loan must be repaid later. |

 A second mortgage may be considered when you want to access equity without replacing your first mortgage.
-This can matter if your first mortgage has a good rate, if the penalty to break it is high, or if the amount you need is more temporary than permanent.
+This can matter if your first mortgage has a good rate, if the penalty to break it is high, or if the amount you need is temporary.

-A private mortgage may be considered when a standard bank refinance or HELOC does not fit.
-This can happen because of credit issues, hard-to-document income, urgency, property complexity, tax arrears, power of sale concerns, or other file details.
+A private mortgage may be considered when a standard bank refinance or HELOC does not fit because of credit issues, hard-to-document income, urgency, property complexity, tax arrears, or other file details.

-A reverse mortgage is another way some Ontario homeowners can access home equity.
-It is generally designed for homeowners age 55 or older.
+A reverse mortgage is generally designed for homeowners age 55 or older.
 Instead of making regular mortgage payments, the interest is added to the balance and the loan is repaid later, often when the home is sold, the homeowner moves, or the last borrower dies.

 A debt consolidation mortgage can sometimes reduce monthly pressure by combining higher-interest debts into one more manageable payment.
 This can be helpful when credit cards, unsecured loans, tax arrears, or multiple payments have become difficult to manage.